 Under your feet lie up to 30 metres of pebblebeds - layers of rounded pebbles in red sandstone.
-The pebbles were deposited by a huge river flowing through a desert during the Early Triassic (240 Million years ago).
+The pebbles were deposited by a huge river flowing through a desert during the Triassic (240 Million years ago).
 Topped with a thin layer of acidic infertile soil which is ideal to support heathland plants.
+The pebbles, known locally as 'popples', have been used for walls and floors and even gave their name to the village of Newton Poppleford.